maxchang3/io-runner/README.md

 }
 ```

 Now, in a Python file, when you open the IO Runner panel, you can choose `Python: Current File` to start.
-The plugin will automatically execute the python3 command, running the current file.
+The extension will automatically execute the python3 command, running the current file.

 ## Commands